lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 `kemct` is the ciphertext produced for this recipient; it contains the `ct` output from `Encap(pk)` of the KEM algorithm identified in the `kem` parameter.

 `kdf` identifies the key-derivation function (KDF).
-Note that the KDF used for CMS RecipientInfo process MAY be different than the KDF used within the composite KEM Algorithm, which MAY be different than the KDFs (if any) used within the component KEMs of the composite KEM Algorithm.
+Note that the KDF used for CMS RecipientInfo process MAY be different than the KDF used within the Composite ML-KEM Algorithm, which MAY be different than the KDFs (if any) used within the component KEMs of the Composite ML-KEM Algorithm.

 `kekLength` is the size of the key-encryption key in octets.